For club builds we have decided to use the MILS (Modular Integrated Landscaping System). The standard is described at the following website:

 These are instructions for a good looking, relatively easy to build, tree.

 This standard allows a large number of people to participate in our group builds and allows for a lot of flexibility in how we layout our landscaping scenes.
+Here is an useful source that offers various tips and tricks for successful landscaping.
 At first, we are concentrating on basic level ground modules with pathways and rivers but as we build up more available pieces, I’m sure we’ll have more of the mountains and/or coastal areas.

 Here are a couple pictures of several sections club members have already built.